-Citation with stable link: Philip A. Harland, 'Mediterranean peoples: Pseudo-Aristotle theorizes the meaning of physical features (third century BCE),' Last modified October 31, 2022, http://philipharland.com/Blog/?p=6507.
+Citation with stable link: Philip A. Harland, 'Mediterranean peoples: Pseudo-Aristotle theorizes the meaning of physical features (third century BCE),' Ethnic Relations and Migration in the Ancient World, last modified November 11, 2023, https://philipharland.com/Blog/?p=6507.

 Source of the translation: T. Loveday and E.S.
 Forster “Physiognomonica,” in The Works of Aristotle, volume 6, W.D.
 Ross, ed.
 (Oxford: Clarendon, 1913), public domain, adapted by Harland.